gwcbi/ResearchAnalyticsLabs/Labs/Lab5/Lab5.md

 ### k-means  or kohonen SOMs

-Regardless or which method you use choose answer these two questions:
+Regardless of which method you use, choose answer these two questions:

 1. What number of nodes is recommended kohonen SOM with this data?
 2. Based on the Hartigan method, what k should be used for a k-means model with this data (Note: compare k=2 to k=15), this could take a little while)?